 Horse riding enthusiast?
 Explore on horseback with hacks through the spectacular local countryside.

-Or go on a guided paddle by canoe.
+Go on a guided paddle by canoe.
 Spend a couple of peaceful hours on the river as the guide points out wildlife and entertains you with some waterway facts and local history.

 Get on your bike

 See the area at your own pace, and get a little exercise, with a leisurely bike ride.
 From Bridport, where you can hire bicycles, there is easy access to the National Cycle Network Route No. 2 (a 30 mile route from Dorchester to Lyme Regis) with plenty of lanes and villages to explore.
 There are more route ideas in West Dorset Pedal.

 If you want to enjoy the beautiful countryside and not worry about making it up the next hill you can go on a guided electric bike tour.